crcx/retroforth/doc/RETRO-Book.md

 a considerable amount of effort to deal with battery performance resulting from the I/O polling and wait states.

 But on the whole it worked well.
-I used RETRO 11.6 until I started work on RETRO 12 in late 2016, and continued running some tools written in R11 until the first quarter of last year.
+I used Retro 11.6 until I started work on Retro 12 in late 2016, and continued running some tools written in R11 until the first quarter of last year.

 The final image file was 23,137 cells (92,548 bytes).
 This was